scutisorex/SlicerWorkshop-07-2024/SlicerBasics.md

 ### UI info

 - Open Slicer and take a look at the various windows and buttons.
 There are a lot of them and it's not immediately clear what they do.
 Don't worry, we're gonna interact with most of them, which will help you figure out and remember what they do.
 To help you get started, [here's](https://slicer.readthedocs.io/en/latest/user_guide/user_interface.html) an overview of the Slicer UI.
 Check that out.
-I'm going to try and use the terms here as best I can, for effective communication.

 ### Default settings